freenas/freenas-docs/userguide/sharing.rst

 :numref:`Table %s <avail_vfs_modules_tab>`
 provides an overview of the available VFS modules.
-Be sure to research each module **before** adding or deleting it from the "Selected" column of the "VFS Objects" field for the share.
+Be sure to research each module **before** adding or deleting it from the :guilabel:`Selected` column of the :guilabel:`VFS Objects` field of the share.
 Some modules need additional configuration after they are added.
+Refer to
-Refer to `Stackable VFS modules
+`Stackable VFS modules
 <https://www.samba.org/samba/docs/man/Samba-HOWTO-Collection/VFS.html>`_
 and the